Prostate Cancer

 Background

-In Canada, prostate cancer is the most commonly diagnosed cancer among men.
+In Canada, prostate cancer is the most commonly diagnosed cancer among men [1].
 Important risk factors for prostate cancer include age and family history, however, little is known about the modifiable risk factors for the disease, including occupational causes.
 Occupational exposures that affect the endocrine system, such as shift work, are of particular interest given that prostate cancer can be a hormone-sensitive malignancy.
+Occupational patterns of prostate cancer risk have has been a major area of research for the Occupational Cancer Research Centre [2–5]

 Possible occupational risk factors

-These exposures are possible risk factors for prostate cancer, but evidence is currently inconclusive.
+These work-related exposures are possible risk factors for prostate cancer, but evidence is currently inconclusive.

 -